-- Look for the location and surrounding environment of your host university. - Availability of on and off campus accommodation. - Provision of facilities and services (e.g. health care) provided for you. - Travel distance and time between your hall/residence and the campus. - Public transport network around campus. - Requirement to pay any special fees (e.g. medical insurance). - Requirement to complete any immunisation or body check-up before departure. - Availability of special services (e.g. language programmes). - Availability of catering outlets. - Read the course requirements carefully and draw up your study plan. - Know the rules and regulations of your host university.
+- Location and surrounding environment of your host university. - Availability of on and off campus accommodation. - Provision of facilities and services (e.g. healthcare) for you. - Travel distance and time between your hall/residence and the campus. - Public transport network around campus. - International student fees (e.g. medical insurance, registration, information technology and other administrative fees), if any. - Mandatory immunisation or body check-up before departure, if any. - Availability of support services (e.g. language programmes, student advising services). - Catering outlets. - Course requirements and your study plan. - Rules and regulations of your host university.